tfeldmann/organize/README.rst

               - crdownload
               - part
             - LastModified:
                 days: 30
           actions:
             - Trash

-``$ organize run`` will now move all PNGs and JPGs older than one year from your desktop and downloads folder into the trash.
+``$ organize run`` will now move all your screenshots from your desktop into a subfolder Screenshots (the folder will be created if it does not exist) and put all incomplete downloader older than 30 days into the trash.
 It is that easy.

 Feeling insecure?
 Run ``$ organize sim`` to see what would happen without touching your files.

 But there is more.
-You want to move files, use custom shell scripts or match filenames with regular expressions?
+You want to rename / copy files, run custom shell / python scripts or match filenames with regular expressions?
 `organize` has you covered.
-You can even use template strings and extract information from your files.
+You can even modify the actions according to information about the file using placeholder variables.

 Have a look at the full documentation at https://organize.readthedocs.io/.